adamguziczek/plugin_dev/VolumeControlPlugin/WINDOWS_BUILD.md

 - Clean the build directories with `.\clean.ps1`
 - Try building with the Debug configuration: `.\build_plugin.ps1 Debug`
 - Check the console output for specific error messages
-- Make sure you're using the latest scripts that include WSL compatibility fixes

 ## Advanced: Manual Build without Scripts